sophian3105/CS348/README.md

 **Note: The sql in the root folder is for marking.
 It has the aggregated test-sample files and sql files.
 The sql in the src folder is seperated (but has the same code), and is used for our api routes.

+## Dashboard
+Navigate the assault database through the dashboard in the main page:

 <img width="1512" alt="Screenshot 2025-07-06 at 7 12 18 PM" src="https://github.com/user-attachments/assets/d27831f5-aa6b-432e-a671-621b475d6701" />

+## SQL Queries
+Use the analytics dropdown to view our SQL features:

 <img width="1501" alt="Screenshot 2025-07-06 at 8 54 16 PM" src="https://github.com/user-attachments/assets/33878c15-c580-49fd-a77a-c290c4f1a22c" />

+## Interactive map
+Explore the interactive map of user and police reports, with an additional heatmap for crime hotspots:

 <img width="1512" alt="Screenshot 2025-07-06 at 8 54 35 PM" src="https://github.com/user-attachments/assets/34d00a01-3612-404c-bf92-4c6d961b4573" />

 Video Demo: